SanctuaryTeam/diablo4trading-fe/src/modules/route-report/readme.md

 ### React Integration

 Need to make requests to the backend to retrieve user role information and determine whether certain features or pages should be accessible.

+### Someone to do the CSS on ReportingForm.tsx, Snackbar.tsx, Modalwindow.tsx and to implement the main.tsx file somewhere.